 Better content = Better Customer Experience = Boosted bottom lines

-There are huge gains for businesses who prioritize clear communications.
-Not only in terms of better customer experience, but also in relation to boosted profits and reduced operational costs.
+There are huge gains for businesses that prioritize clear communications.
+Not only in terms of better customer experience but also in relation to boosted profits and reduced operational costs.

 Think of a well-known example from plain language pioneer Siegelvision.
 They worked with a government agency to help them eliminate “tax speak” from their notices.
 A 10-page notification package full of jargon-laden terms became engaging notices written in plain English.
 Taxpayer confusion dropped by 50%, and they saw a 23% drop in call center traffic.
 Not only that, but taxpayers became even more willing to part with their money.
 There was a 3% increase in people paying within four weeks.
 Clearer content led to reduced internal costs, as well as better financial results.
 And happier, less confused, customers.
 Win-win-win.